 Staying safe on the roads

-South Gloucestershire Council has a Road Safety Team that regularly visits schools and colleges.
-If you want information on being a cyclist, passenger, car driver or even walking and crossing roads, speak to a teacher at your school and ask them to contact us.
+South Gloucestershire Council has a Road Safety Team that regularly visits Preschools, schools and colleges.
+If you want information on being a cyclist, passenger, car driver or even walking and crossing roads, speak to a teacher at your school or contact us direct email@example.com

 Keeping yourself safe when you are on your way to school is really important.
 We can come into your school and take an assembly or lesson to give you information about how to stay safe when walking, cycling or being a passenger in a car.
 If you have concerns about drink or drugs as either a passenger or driver we can come into your school and deliver a session.

 Be Bright, Be Seen